How to Buy the Best Laptop Under $1,000

-Our Legion Y530 (15) is a perfect example.
-It wraps an 8th generation Intel® Core i5 or i7 CPU and NVIDIA® GeForce® GTX 1050 or GTX 1050i discrete graphics into a laptop shell that has been optimized to keep all of that power quiet and cool.
-With a full complement of ports, and a high precision, fully backlit 1.7mm travel height keyboard, the Legion Y530 is the ideal companion if you’re a gamer on a limited budget.
+Our Legion gaming laptops are a perfect example.
+These gaming laptops wrap the latest processors and discrete graphics into a laptop shell that has been optimized to keep all of that power quiet and cool.
+With a full complement of ports, and a high precision, fully backlit keyboard, Legion laptops are the ideal companion if you’re a gamer on a limited budget.

 Best business laptop under $1,000